 IPv6 Subnet Calculator

 Instantly expand, compress, and analyze IPv6 addresses.
-Determine your network prefix, address type, scope, and host interface ID with a single click.
+Determine your network prefix, address type, scope, and host interface ID in real-time.

 IPv6 Calculator